How to improve your body image

 What is body image?

 Body image can be complicated.
 It is usually defined as the way you feel when you look in the mirror or how you feel about your body.
-A person can have a positive or a negative body image and there may be also times when a person’s body image fluctuates somewhere between the two.
+A person can have a positive body image, when they feel good about themselves, or a negative body image, when they feel less positive about the way they look or feel.
+There may be also times when a person’s body image moves back and forth between the two.
+Body image is closely linked to our self-esteem and how we feel about ourselves.

 What impacts your body image?

 Every day in the media people are bombarded with images that will challenge how you feel about yourself.
-Magazines, in particular, have images that have been heavily photoshopped and feature bodies that are unobtainable by anyone.
-Not even the models used in these photo shoots look like their photoshopped selves in real life.
+Many advertisements both online and offline have images that have been heavily photoshopped, and they feature body shapes that are impossible to achieve in real life.
+Not even the models used in these photoshoots look like their photoshopped selves in real life.

 What can I do if I have an unhealthy body image?

 If you have a negative body image you may not like the way you look in the mirror, or how you feel about yourself, and have a poor self-esteem.
-In extreme cases, a negative body image can lead to someone developing an eating disorder such as Anorexia or Bulimia.
-If you are concerned about developing an eating disorder, you can read more information here.
+In extreme cases, a negative body image can lead to someone developing an eating disorder.

 Avoid comparing yourself to others

 We’re all different, so it’s impossible to look like someone else no matter how hard you try.
-Try not to compare yourself to your friends, celebrities or those you see in magazines.
+Try not to compare yourself to your friends, social media influencers, or celebrities.
 The images you see in the media aren’t real so don’t set yourself unachievable goals you will never be able to meet.

 Instead of criticising the way you look, give yourself a compliment